 The Catastrophic Leave Bank (CLB) program was established to provide paid leave for employees with a catastrophic illness who have exhausted all other paid leave.
-A catastrophic illness is a medical condition, unplanned or unforeseen, as certified by a physician, that requires an employee's absence from duty for a prolonged period and which, except for the CLB, would result in a substantial loss of income to the employee because of the exhaustion of all earned leave.
-The program includes the medical condition of a spouse, parent, or child of the employee which requires the employee's absence from duty for a prolonged period of time.
+A catastrophic illness is a medical condition (unplanned or unforeseen) as certified by a physician that requires an employee's absence from duty for a prolonged period and which, except for the CLB, would result in a substantial loss of income to the employee because of the exhaustion of all earned leave.
+The program includes the medical condition of a spouse, parent, or child of the employee, which requires the employee's absence from duty.